 Yes, the flatulence based humour returns in this second outing, but again never seems to be overly vulgar.
 Wind is used as a paticularly powerful power-up called Phart Head.
 If you have collected a glowing green head, press L2 to fart out a misty clone from your head.
 He can then scout ahead under your control and clear enemies or pass a dangerous environment without the fear of losing a life.
 It's just one of a plethora of imaginative power-ups that include Universe Enemas and a hamster named Slappy that brings back memories of Earthworm Jim.

-There were a lot of comparisons to this classic duo of 16bit gems when the game came out; both featured a bizarre aesthetic and both came from the twisted mind by Doug TenNaple.
+There were a lot of comparisons to that classic duo of 16-bit gems when Skullmonkeys came out; both featured a bizarre aesthetic and both came from the twisted mind by Doug TenNaple.
 The controls are tight and responsive which is necessary as not only is the one-hit kill featured but the levels are filled with the need for a precise and accurate jumping dexterity.
 This make the game incredibly difficult, but it rarely feels unfair.
 Some levels end with an option to choose a more difficult version of the next area, but the standard difficulty is hazardous enough - for skilled players only.

 If there's any negative that can be imparted on the game it's in the save system, or lack of one.
 By 1998 the PlayStation's architecture was well known to both gamers and consumers.
 Once thought of as a quirky peripheral, thoughts about memory cards to save your games was becoming accepted as the norm for consoles but Skullmonkeys doesn't utilise them.
 It instead opts for a password system harking back to the previous generation where battery backups placed in carts were a rare and expensive option.
 This is a complaint that is somewhat eliminated if you choose to emulate the game on PCs as all of the emulators feature save states as standard - one of the many reasons why I prefer to play this way, despite owning the actual disc (it's one of my prized games along with Tombi and Panzer Dragoon Saga, not like I'm bragging or anything).